prometheusresearch/baseline-codebase/src/rex.forms/doc/web_form_configuration.rst

                      header      A header/title text entry.
 Analogous to an H1 HTML tag. text        A paragraph or group of text that should be displayed to the user. divider     A horizontal screen divider.
-Analogous to an HR HTML tag.
+Analogous to an HR HTML tag. audio       An audio recording exposed via a simple player.
                      =========== ===========

 options